Battle of the Maule: Revised account by Osvaldo Silva

 Historian Osvaldo Silva challenges much of the narrative of Garcilaso de la Vega.
 Silva holds that the battle of the Maule is not connected to the main pulse of Incan conquest of Chile which took place during the reign of Topa Inca Yupanqui (1471–93).
-Instead he positions it much later when Inca rule was already established in northern Chile, suggesting 1532 as likely date.
-Further Silva argues two battles took place.
+Instead he positions it much later when Inca rule was already established in northern Chile, suggesting 1532 as a likely date.
+Furthermore, Silva argues two battles took place.
 A first battle would have occurred at Cachapoal River with the Inca army being able to continue south.
 Then, after deep penetration into Mapuche lands in the south the Inca army returned north while under harassment and at Maule River a weakened Inca army halted to fight incoming Mapuches.
 The Inca incursion may have reached as far as the site of Concepción where the later account of Jerónimo de Vivar of Mapuches bearing gold and silver objects suggest some kind of Mapuche—Inca interaction.

-As such Silva concludes that the battle of the Maule did not stop the Inca conquest, but it was rather a lack of incentives to commit greater efforts to subdue a non-urban society, plus the difficulties in imposing imperial rule given the political and social structure of the Mapuche.
+As such Silva concludes that the Battle of the Maule did not stop the Inca conquest, but it was rather a lack of incentives to commit greater efforts to subdue a non-urban society, plus the difficulties in imposing imperial rule given the political and social structure of the Mapuche.
 Silva contrasts the Chilean campaigns with the great effort put by the Inca Empire in its arduous war with the Chimú Empire.